developer-friendly/blog/docs/posts/0011-fluxcd-advanced-topics.md

 -8<- "docs/codes/0011/kustomize/overlays/dev/externalsecret-gpgkey.yml"
 ```

+The following HTTPRoute is using the [Gateway we have created] in our last week's
+guide.
+Make sure to check it out if you haven't already.

 ```yaml title="kustomize/overlays/dev/httproute.yml"
 -8<- "docs/codes/0011/kustomize/overlays/dev/httproute.yml"
 ```

-The `PLACEHOLDER` in the following ImagePolicy will be replaced by the
+The `PLACEHOLDER` in the following ImagePolicy below will be replaced by the
-Kustomization.
+Kustomization in a bit.

 Notice the pattern we are requesting, which **MUST be the same
 as you build in your CI pipeline**.

 ```yaml title="kustomize/overlays/dev/imagepolicy.yml" hl_lines="10"
 -8<- "docs/codes/0011/kustomize/overlays/dev/imagepolicy.yml"
 ```

-The secret in the following ImageRepository will be fetched from AWS SSM by the
-ESO and the corresponding Kubernetes Secret will be created in the cluster.

 Creating an ImageRepository for a private Docker image is what I consider to
 be a superset of the public ImageRepository.
 As such, I will only cover the